Welcome to the home page for the Teaneck Environmental Commission. We welcome your questions, comments, inquiries and suggestions.

 Teaneck businesses where you can buy in bulk or at the counter (list in progress):

-- Teaneck Farmers' Market (Thursdays, June through October, noon - 5 pm).
-Otherwise Stop & Shop now offers many vegetables in bulk.
+• Teaneck Farmers' Market (Thursdays, June through October, noon - 5 pm).
+Otherwise Stop & Shop now offers many vegetables in bulk, and at the deli counter, they will fill your container.

 Teaneck is proud to be a Certified Sustainable Jersey Community.